 Some plans are HMOs that require you to choose a Medicare-eligible primary care doctor and then utilize a network of physicians with which the plan has a contract with.
 Today, most HMO companies in Maine have very extensive networks.
 Other plans are PPOs (Preferred Provider Organization) or PFFS (Private fee for Service) that allow you to choose whatever Medicare-eligible provider you want provided they accept the plans terms, conditions and payment rates.

-While Medicare Advantage plans do have appointed service areas, usually the state you reside in, they do offer worldwide coverage for emergencies.
-If you are traveling and need nonemergency care most national plans have some mechanism for accessing non-emergency care outside the plan’s service area.
+While Medicare Advantage plans do have appointed service areas, they do offer worldwide coverage for emergencies.
+If you are traveling and need nonemergency care many plans have some mechanism for accessing non-emergency care outside the plan’s service area.
 Some advantage plans use what is called a Point-of-Service Benefit.
 Sometimes it is a specific dollar amount to receive non-emergency care outside of the plans service area.

 When do I join?

 These plans require that you be enrolled in original Medicare A & B and then the standard open enrollment dates apply.
-That is three months before your 65th birthday month (or enrollment dates for Medicare part B if you are over age 65) 23 months after your 65th birthday.
+That is three months before your 65th birthday month, the month that you turn 65 and 3 months after your 65th birthday.
 (Important: if you worked past age 65 these enrollment dates change, please review the working past age 65 page of this website) Also, if you select a Medicare advantage plan (MA) that does not have prescription drug coverage in it, and you do not have other credible coverage such as the Veterans Administration (VA), then you may be penalized later on. (see the Medicare Part D page)

 How much does a Medicare advantage plan cost?

-Most of Medicare advantage plans have premiums that vary by county.
-More populated counties in the southern part of Maine have several zero premium plans available, however the more rural counties usually have a premium.
-As a general rule the lower the premium the lower the benefit.
+Medicare advantage plans availability and premiums vary by county.
 This type of plan is a good fit for a lot of people but perhaps not for others.
 We will go over the options with you in detail and you can decide for yourself which plan is right for you.